LubeVPN/LubeVPN.github.io/sf.md

 ### <i class='fa fa-yen'></i> | <i class='fa fa-cog'></i> 固定倉位大小<br>Fixed Lot (0.01)

-In the following reports, all positions are opened with 0.01 [standard lot](https://www.investopedia.com/terms/s/standard-lot.asp).
+In the following reports, all positions are opened with 0.01 [standard lot](https://www.investopedia.com/terms/s/standard-lot.asp), which is the minimum transaction size on forex currency pairs permissible by [Dukascopy Bank](https://en.wikipedia.org/wiki/Dukascopy_Bank).
 Position [scaling](https://learn.tradimo.com/dont-go-broke-protect-your-capital/scaling-in-and-out-of-trades) and [hedging](https://www.investopedia.com/ask/answers/forex/forex-hedge-and-currency-hedging-strategy.asp) may happen on an instrument but do not mistaken them as part of the strategy.
 The strategy merely takes on new position as market opportunity presents itself, i.e. decision making process of opening a new position does not take existing position(s) into consideration.

 The historical strategy performance report is as follows: